MicrosoftDocs/Devices-docs/surface/surface-security.md

 Microsoft Surface has been using a unified approach to firmware protection and device security since 2015 through complete end-to-end ownership of the hardware design, in-house firmware development, and a holistic approach to device updates and management.

 For Surface, our Unified Extensible Firmware Interface (UEFI)<sup>[1](#references)</sup> is maintained in-house, regularly updated through Windows Update, and seamlessly deployed for management through Windows Autopilot, minimizing risk and maximizing control at the firmware level before the device boots.
-Microsoft provides fully transparency of the code base in our UEFI through the Open Source [Project Mu](https://microsoft.github.io/mu/) on GitHub, managed by Microsoft Endpoint Manager.
+Microsoft provides full transparency of the code base in our UEFI through the Open Source [Project Mu](https://microsoft.github.io/mu/) on GitHub, managed by Microsoft Endpoint Manager.

 ## Microsoft designed and built components